Retail Voice: 15 Buying Tips for Specialty Outdoor Retailers

 - Define roles clearly within the buying team.
 All the shops interviewed echoed the importance of defining each buyer’s responsibilities.
 Divide your buying team by brand or category/department to streamline things or add assistant buyers like Half Moon to help spread the workload prevent the classic “too many cooks in the kitchen” scenario.

 - Be a student.
 The best buyers are constantly researching cultural shifts in recreational behavior to build a strong product assortment.
-“You need to balance cultural shifts in recreational behavior,” says Mode.
+“You need to balance cultural shifts in recreational behavior,” said Mode.
 “You need to be aware of fashion trends in colors and styles; you need to be cognizant of economic situations on a macro/national as well as across town.
 You need to predict behavior at a certain level, avoid making the easy assumption that if it worked this year it’ll work next, do hard number work at the same time you engage your gut feelings.”

 - Leave yourself some wiggle room.
 Build some white space into your budget so you can react in season but also make sure to maximize preseason discounts.